-I keep wondering is this the bottom, but as I have said, we will only know in six months time.
+I keep wondering whether this is the bottom, but as I have said, we will only know in six months.

 Financial Impact on Me

-My RRSP’s continue to drop in value (I haven’t looked really, but am glad it is Dividend time since my DRIPs (Dividend Reinvestment Plan) on most of my stocks will be kicking in and I will be buying some very cheap stock with it).
-I also continue to collect up old investment vehicles into a single set of investment devices, which are now fairly heavy in cash, which is a good thing, now the only question is when and what to buy, and I continue to “waffle” on what that decision might be.
+My RRSPs continue to drop in value.
+I am glad it is Dividend time since my DRIPs (Dividend Reinvestment Plan) will kick in.
+This means I will be buying some very cheap stock with it.
+I also continue to collect old investment vehicles into a single set of investment vehicles.
+The question is when and what to buy.
+I continue to “waffle” on what that decision might be.

 E.I.
 Not for You

-Got a call yesterday from a lady at the Employment Insurance office asking me a bunch of questions about my severance package and how it had been implemented.
-She was new on her job, so she and I fumbled around a few questions and I think it has been straightened out for now, but this did bring up an interesting point, which is that you MUST apply for E.I. when you are laid off, not when you think you need it.
-If you don’t apply right away, you may be disallowed your claim for taking too long to fill in the correct documentation.
+I got a call yesterday from a lady at the Employment Insurance office asking me a bunch of questions about my severance package and how it had been implemented.
+She was new on her job, so she and I fumbled around a few questions, and I think it has been straightened out for now, but this did bring up an interesting point, which is that you MUST apply for EI when you are laid off, not when you think you need it.
+If you don’t use it immediately, your claim may be disallowed for taking too long to fill in the correct documentation.

-At the end of the conversation the nice lady mentioned that I will not be eligible to get E.I. for about a year (the length of my severance package in their calculations).
-This didn’t surprise me, but I know for sure now that someone at the E.I. office has said it to me out loud.
+At the end of the conversation, the lovely lady mentioned that I would not be eligible to get EI for about a year (the length of my severance package in their calculations).
+This didn’t surprise me, but I know now that someone at the EI office has said it to me out loud.